-Extensive study has been done to determine the overall health benefits of beta glucan.
+Extensive study has been done to determine the overall health of beta glucan sources.
 Currently, it has shown significant promise in four key areas.

 Cancer – Studies have shown that the fiber in beta glucan helps to increase cytokines response which regulates the immune system response in breast, stomach, and colorectal cancers.
 These studies have concluded that some forms of beta glucan may be beneficial in helping to reduce the size of cancerous tumors, as well as helping to prevent the growth and development of them.
 (2)